cloudevents/spec/primer.md

 ### data

-The `data` attribute of a CloudEvent may carry the event data itself.
 Event consumers can use the `datacontenttype` attribute of a CloudEvent to determine what the type is, for example `application/json` or `image/png`.
-There are no restrictions on the type of data that may be included with a CloudEvent.
+There are no restrictions on the encoding format of data that may be included with a CloudEvent.
 Event consumers can expect that the event data is transported unaltered due to any encoding used by an SDK to facilitate transport over a given protocol.
 When a CloudEvent is sent by an event producer over a supported protocol, the event `data` may be encoded in Base64 form for transmission.
 However, on the receiving end of the transmission this data will be decoded into its original unaltered form.
 CloudEvent SDKs are responsible for encoding and decoding this data.

 Consider an example.
 An IoT device is creating CloudEvents with JSON expressed as a sequence of bytes, i.e. in binary form.
 It may set the `datacontenttype`